fkcu7/ClientManager/README.md

 ## Application Features

-1. **Client Management** - the admin can add, view, update, and delete clients.
+1. **Client Management** - the admin can add, view, update, delete, and view total billing per clients.
-2. **Service Management** - the admin can add, view, update, and delete services offered.
+2. **Service Management** - the admin can add, view, update, delete and view total hours and billing per services.
 3. **Invoice Management** - the admin generate new invoices, add a service to the invoice, update the hours of service, and delete an invoice.
 4. **Analytics**: